 ASUU Executive Branch Overview

-The executive branch is led by the ASUU President, Vice Presidents, and Chief of Staff, and it is composed of eleven boards with broad functions, ranging from providing resources to students to advocating for students to administrators to putting on events and programs.
-Each board is led by a director and associate directors, and each board is assisted by volunteer board members.
+The executive branch is led by the ASUU President, Vice Presidents, and Chief of Staff.
+It is composed of eleven boards with broad functions, ranging from providing resources to students, advocating for students to administrators, and engaging students in events and programs.
+Each board is led by a director and associate directors, with assistance from volunteer board members.

 ASUU Legislative Branch Overview

 The legislative branch contains the ASUU Student Assembly and Student Senate.
-The ASUU Assembly is composed of thirty-six student representatives who are elected proportionally from each of the University’s colleges.
-Assembly representatives allocate funding to the University’s seven-hundred student groups and work with the ASUU Senate to speak for the student body.
+The ASUU Assembly is composed of thirty-four student representatives who are elected proportionally from each of the University’s colleges.
+Assembly representatives allocate funding to the University’s five-hundred student groups and work with the ASUU Senate to speak for the student body.

 The ASUU Senate is composed of 18 Senators representing the University’s colleges.
 Senators lead their respective College Student Councils, represent the students in their colleges on the Academic Senate, allocate funding for college-wide initiatives, and work with the ASUU Assembly to speak for the student body.